HiKey960-Car/HiKey960-Car/README.md

 - Build and install THIS application (for AMFM radio): https://github.com/HiKey960-Car/AMFM_DMHD-1000

 In the future, AMFM radio control will be moved into a broadcast radio HAL.
 That application is only temporary to get the system "fully functional" as quickly as possible.

+# Work in progress
+Currently working on DMHD1000 HAL to replace the android application.
+Can be found here: https://github.com/HiKey960-Car/android_device_linaro_hikey/tree/dmhd1000 It compiles.
+It has not been tested AT ALL.